The best presents are either:

 There are so many bloggers writing online from crappy WordPress or Blogspot addresses.
 Buy the aspiring writer in your life their own domain from GoDaddy or 123Reg, and then learn how to map it for them.
 (Here’s how for Blogspot.
 Wordpress is even easier if you purchase the domain through WP itself.)
 Bonus points if you help them set up their own branded email address too.

 My workmate Kelly told me she did this for her family last Christmas and it’s great if your mob is in to board games.
 Change the names of the properties to places significant to your family, like favourite holiday destinations or family haunts, and customise the Chance and Community Chest cards too.
-You can get an official one made up for £79.99 (fucking extortionate IMHO, but here’s the link anyway), or you can just cannibalise an old set and do it that way.
+You can get DIY kits for under £20, or you can just cannibalise an old set and do it that way.

 Miniature perfume atomiser